oracle-livelabs/oci/oci-apm-weblogic/05-configure-apm-agent/configure-apm-agent.md

     >***NOTE***: The file path includes the APM Java Agent version.
 Change the directory name to the Agent version you have.
     E.g., kubectl cp sample-domain1-ns/sample-domain1-admin-server:/apmlab-fss/oracle-apm-agent/config/**1.6.2363**/ProbeConfig.acml ~/ProbeConfig.acml

-    run "ls" command from the Home directory and confirm the file was transferred.
+    run the "ls" command from the Home directory and confirm the file was transferred.
     ```bash
     <copy>
     ls ~